Posts

 Image

 Several classic male names have equally-classic feminine counterparts.
 These include Charles and Charlotte, Patrick and Patricia.
-However, some of these names are lesser known.
-One example is Louisa.
+However, some of these names are lesser known; one example is Louisa.
 Louisa is the Latin feminine form of the classic boys' name Louis, itself the French form of Ludwig, which means "famous battle."
 It, along with French counterpart Louise, entered the English-speaking world in the 1600s.
 Louisa was popular in Victorian England, peaking in the top 20 around 1860.
 The name might have also been popular in the United States around the time.
 Louisa May Alcott (1832-1888) penned her most famous novel, Little Women , in late 1860s America.
-Louisa began to decline during the late nineteenth century.
+Louisa began declining during the late nineteenth century.
 It left the New Zealand top 100 during the 1910s and the English top 100 by 1920.
 Louisa was never a top 100 choice in the United States, but it was already declining in 1880.
 Hence, as stated above, Louisa may have been more popular before then.
-The na
+The nam